photophosphorylation/supreme_bot/README.md

 Basic supreme bot

 # Requirements
-You need to install selenium and the selenium python library
+You need to install selenium and the selenium python library.
+Also, you need to have python installed.

 ```
 pip install selenium